Best Practices for Audio Security

 Q: Is it possible for someone to "wire-tap" Dante audio over the network?

 A: Yes.
 The unencrypted IP packets containing Dante audio flows can be captured using freely available packet capture tools, then manipulated and played back with a Dante enabled audio device.
-Shure Network Audio Encryption prevents a rogue Dante audio device from playing encrypted audio flows.
+Shure Network Audio Encryption inhibits a rogue Dante audio device from playing encrypted audio flows.

 Q: My Dante gear is never connected to the core network – it is isolated to the room (an "air gap" security solution).
-So I don't need to worry about Dante audio being tapped, right?
+Therefore I don't need to worry about Dante audio being tapped, right?

 Q: It seems relatively easy for unintended audiences to access the Dante audio.
 This could compromise sensitive discussions in boardrooms.
 Is there anything that can be done with the network infrastructure to protect and secure our audio?

 A: Yes.
 Several enterprise IT organizations restrict connectivity to their corporate network by MAC address – this would stop rogue Dante recording devices from joining the network.
 Alternatively, most enterprise-grade network switches can be configured with VLANs – a technique used to isolate a set of ports on the switch to create a new 'virtual' LAN.
 With Dante devices isolated on a VLAN, the Dante Controller application cannot discover the devices, and 'rogue' endpoints cannot access the Dante audio flows.
-Shure Network Audio Encryption can be enabled in addition to these things to build a multi-layered security solution.
+Shure Audio Encryption can be enabled in addition to these things to build a multi-layered security solution.

 Q: With MAC port restrictions, VLANs, and other IT network protections against 'rogue' devices, is it still possible for the Dante audio to reach unintended listeners?

 A: Yes.
 For example, employees with administration privileges can still use authorized devices to install Dante Controller and packet capture tools to gain access to Dante audio, and possibly compromise sensitive information.
-With Shure Network Audio Encryption, even if someone with admin privileges gains access to the Dante audio, they will be restricted from listening without the passphrase.
+With Shure Audio Encryption, even if someone with admin privileges gains access to the Dante audio, they will be restricted from listening without the passphrase.
 For that reason, it is important to restrict passphrase access to carefully selected individuals.

 Interested in more industry news?
 Follow us on Twitter at https://twitter.com/shuresystems and subscribe to the Shure Systems YouTube channel.